The immune system is designed to defend the body against foreign or dangerous invaders. Such invaders include

 This defense has two parts:

-Innate (natural) immunity (see also Innate Immunity) does not require a previous encounter with a microorganism or other invader to work effectively.
+Innate (natural) immunity: Innate means something a person is born with.
+So innate immunity does not require a previous encounter with a microorganism or other invader to work effectively.
 It responds to invaders immediately, without needing to learn to recognize them.
 Several types of white blood cells are involved:

 Natural killer cells are formed ready to recognize and kill cancer cells and cells that are infected with certain viruses.

-In acquired (adaptive or specific) immunity (see also Acquired Immunity), lymphocytes (B cells and T cells) encounter an invader, learn how to attack it, and remember the specific invader so that they can attack it even more efficiently the next time they encounter it.
+Acquired (adaptive or specific) immunity: In acquired immunity, white blood cells called lymphocytes (B cells and T cells) encounter an invader, learn how to attack it, and remember the specific invader so that they can attack it even more efficiently the next time they encounter it.
 Acquired immunity takes time to develop after the initial encounter with a new invader because the lymphocytes must adapt to it.
 However, thereafter, response is quick.
 B cells and T cells work together to destroy invaders.
-To be able to recognize invaders, T cells need help from cells called antigen-presenting cells (such as dendritic cells—see Figure: How T Cells Recognize Antigens).
+To be able to recognize invaders, T cells need help from cells called antigen-presenting cells (such as dendritic cells—see figure How T Cells Recognize Antigens).
 These cells ingest an invader and break it into fragments.

-Innate immunity and acquired immunity interact, influencing each other directly or through molecules that attract or activate other cells of the immune system—as part of the mobilization step in defense (see Activation and mobilization).
+Innate immunity and acquired immunity interact, influencing each other directly or through molecules that attract or activate other cells of the immune system—as part of the mobilization step in defense.
 These molecules include

 These substances are not contained in cells but are dissolved in a body fluid, such as plasma (the liquid part of blood).